Keto Diet For Beginners, Everything You Need To Know To Get Started.

 Ketosis will start at around day 3, but it usually takes a few weeks before your body fully adapts and transforms into a fat-burning machine.

-Keto diets share many of the same benefits as low-carb diets, but the weight loss results, increased energy levels, and mental focus are often more intense.
+Keto diets share many of the same benefits as low-carb diets, but the weight loss results, increased energy levels, and mental focus is often more intense.

 What Foods Do You Eat on Keto?